Corso19/NotepadPlusPlus/README.md

 # NotepadPlusPlus

-Notepad Clone that reproduces features of the original app on the Windows OS
+Notepad Clone that reproduces features of the popular text editor